Mycoplasma pneumonia is a type of community-acquired pneumonia caused by the organism Mycoplasma pneumoniae.

 It is relatively common in the paediatric population where it is considered the most common community-acquired pneumonia in 5 to 20-year-olds (may account for 40% of such cases 7).
 It may account for 10-15% of community-acquired pneumonia in adults.
 In adults, mycoplasma can rarely result in a bronchiolitis without giving a pneumonia.

-Mycoplasma pneumonia is the smallest organism which could be cultured and lacks cell wall hence it is resistance to the penicillin.
-It spreads via inhalation of the droplets contain the microorganisms.
+M. pneumoniae is the smallest organism which can be cultured in vitro and lacks a cell wall, hence it is resistant to the penicillins.
+It spreads via inhalation of aerosolised droplets containing the microorganisms.
 It initially involves the peribronchovascular interstitium and then extends to the adjacent alveoli.

 - immune haemolytic anaemia